shahabmohammadi/shahabmohammadi/README.md

 ### 😄 About

-Currently, I am juggling between my dream and managing my life.
+Currently, I am juggling between my dreams and managing my lifestyle.
 I am pursuing FinTech in Computer Science.

 ### 💻 Study and Work

 I love to explore new technologies.
-I use the following technologies to create my ideas.
-I try to automate almost everything that comes my way as it helps to improve my creativity and make new ideas.
+I use the following technologies to create my own ideas.
+I try to automate almost everything that comes my way as it helps to improve my creativity mindset and also make new ideas.

 - **Python** - Almost Everywhere
 - **Django** - Backend Development